 The Christian Catholic Church of Canada was, according to the book referenced above, first incorporated in that country as a religious corporation in 1980 (p.
 24).
 On 31 January 1988, we are told that the church trustees re-established the “Pastorate of Ontario” “founded in 1900 by Msgr.
 Vilatte” (p.
 212).
 On 14 June 1998, the Order of the Crown of Thorns was “reconstituted” by resolution of the corporation (p.
 26).
 It is unnecessary to make further citations in order to establish that what we are dealing with here is not a historically continuous jurisdiction with canonical and corporate succession from the original church, but instead a modern revival movement.
 Such a body may declare whatever it will – be it that its head is heir to San Luigi or indeed successor to the See of St Peter – but its declarations have the authority to bind only its own members and have not the slightest effect on any other party.

 The only jurisdiction that has been recognized by competent authority as the direct and canonical successor to the Old Catholic Church of America, with which the jurisdiction of Mgr.
 Chiniquy was joined in 1894, is the Apostolic Episcopal Church.
 On 7 June 1946, a Patriarchal Bull of the Prince-Catholicos of the Catholicate of the West declared that the Ancient Christian Fellowship (The Old Catholic Church of America) led by Archbishop de Ortega Maxey was “the only lawfully constituted body in continuance and in continuity with The Old Catholic Church of America erected by the consecration of the Most Revd.
 Joseph-René Vilatte in 1892” (ACF Review no. 1.4, Oct.-Dec.
 1946, pp 12-13).
 Archbishop de Ortega Maxey was ordained priest by Mgr.
 Vilatte in 1923.
 By instrument of 31 July 1946 (ACF Review no. 1.4, Oct.-Dec.
 1946, pp 3, 6-7) the Ancient Christian Fellowship (The Old Catholic Church of America) merged with the Apostolic Episcopal Church.
-By charter of 4 April 2010, the Apostolic Episcopal Church established the Ecclesia Apostolica Divinorum Mysteriorum as an extension of its ministry in Great Britain.
-The present Prince-Abbot serves as Archbishop of the Apostolic Episcopal Church in Great Britain and Metropolitan of the Ecclesia Apostolica Divinorum Mysteriorum.
+The present Prince-Abbot has since 2015 served as Primate of the Apostolic Episcopal Church and therefore also of the Old Catholic Church of America that is merged within it.
 He is in the direct Apostolic Succession not only of Archbishop Maxey but of all his predecessors as Prince-Abbots of San Luigi including Mgr.
 Vilatte.
-The Primate of the Apostolic Episcopal Church, and of the Old Catholic Church of America that has been merged within it since 1946, is Archbishop Francis C. Spataro of New York.

 Mgr.
 Thériault claims (p.
 209) to have received the Apostolic Succession in succession from Mgr.
 Vilatte via Mgr.
 Peter Wayne Goodrich, Primate of the Independent Anglican Church (Canada Synod), at a time when that prelate was a bishop of the Liberal Catholic Church (International).
 This in turn rests on claims of the transmission of the Vilatte lineage to Archbishop Carmel Henry Carfora, Primate of the North American Old Catholic Church, and other bishops of his jurisdiction.
 Contrary to the practice and understanding of the ecumenically-based and somewhat Anglican-influenced churches such as the Catholicate of the West and the Apostolic Episcopal Church, which hold (following Resolution 9 of the 1920 Lambeth Conference) that conditional consecration is a means towards the reunion of Christendom, Old Roman Catholic denominations believe, in accordance with their strict pre-Vatican I polity, that the only purpose of conditional consecration is the remedying of defects in the original ceremony that might cause its validity to be in doubt.
 Thus all clergy of the Vilatte succession who were accepted into the North American Old Roman Catholic Church under Carmel Henry Carfora (and indeed Archbishop Carfora himself) were conditionally re-ordained or re-consecrated in order to impart unquestionably valid orders, not simply to confer additional lines of succession upon them.
 As a result, any claim of a Vilatte succession that is made through Carfora and his clergy must be discarded for the simple reason that those clergy themselves were required to believe that the only valid orders they had received in any operative sense were those of the Mathew succession that had been imparted within the N.A.O.R.C.C.; thus these bishops would neither have held that they possessed the Vilatte succession, nor that they could transmit it to others.
 The various branches of the Liberal Catholic Church similarly do not practice or recognize conditional consecration for ecumenical reasons.